text-machine-lab/uml_nlp_class_2018/hw3/README.md

 # Assignment #3

-In this homework you'll train a neural machine translation system to translate sentences in English to French.
+In this homework you'll train a neural machine translation system to translate sentences from English to French.

 This assignment is similar to the the second homework.
 As in the HW#2 you will generate some text.